Awards, Grants, Stipends and Scholarships

 The Emerging Leaders program enables newer librarians from across the country to participate in problem-solving work groups; network with peers; gain an inside look into ALA structure, and have an opportunity to serve the profession in a leadership capacity.
 It puts them on the fast track to ALA and professional leadership.
 YALSA sponsors two Emerging Leaders each year.
 Applications are due July 31 each year.
 A list of current and past YALSA-sponsored Emerging Leaders is available on this page.

 In even years, YALSA holds the Young Adult Literature Symposium and provides up to two stipends for attendance during a symposium year.
 Both stipends offer up to $1,000 in funds for travel and registration.
 One stipend will be awarded to a library worker who works directly with young adults, with one to ten years' experience and the other will be awarded to a student enrolled in an ALA-accredited MLS program at the time of the symposium.
+Applications for both the student stipend and the worker stipend must be submitted online by June 15th.

 The YALSA Presidential Citation highlights excellence among members of YALSA as well as library supporters who have provided outstanding service to the association or the profession of young adult librarianship.
 The citation my be given to an individual or group at any time.